perusworld/WebScraper.NET/README.md

 ### Sample Code

+Create a form with a WebBrowser control

-Import Namespace
+* Import Namespace
 ```c#
 using WebScraper.Web;
 ```

-Create a form with a WebBrowser control
+Implement the *AgentCallback* interface

-You need to build the actions that you want to do, for example
+* Build the actions that you want to do, for example
 ```c#
 List<WebAction> actions = new List<WebAction>();
 //goto home url - https://www.bing.com/